SAG-AFTRA Contracts

 • Films scripted in English being dubbed in Spanish.

-4. Interactive Media Contracts
+4. Interactive media contracts

 The Interactive Media agreement covers video games, computer games, virtual reality games and some apps with user interaction.
 More specifically, it covers the performers that appear within these projects.
 A few examples include: